 Meet Elaine Jones.
 As a medicines development leader at GSK, she heads up a team that represents each step of a respiratory medicine’s journey to becoming a treatment.
 Here, she explains how her team helps people with respiratory conditions live every breath.

 There is a simple quote offered by a patient at a scientific meeting that Elaine always keeps in mind.
-The patient told Elaine that she’d heard a lot about efficacy and safety of a particular medicine, before announcing matter-of-factly:
+The patient told Elaine that she’d heard a lot about efficacy and safety of a particular medicine, before announcing:

 “…if you can’t breathe, nothing else matters.”

 She explains: “Those words had a profound effect on me and I try to remember them through the ups and downs of developing a new drug – they truly inspire me to do what I do.”

 That simple statement reminds Elaine every day that her job at GSK is about being relentless in her pursuit of helping people with asthma and COPD breathe better.

 Just as her title says, Elaine’s role at GSK is to lead the development of new medicines.
 But what does this actually mean?